RetroCirce/HTS-Audio-Transformer/README.md

 The script *config.py* contains all configurations you need to assign to run your code.
 Please read the introduction comments in the file and change your settings.

+**IMPORTANT NOTICE**
+Similar to many transformer structures, the HTS-AT needs **warm-up** otherwise the model will underfit in the beginning.
+To find a propoer warm-up step or warm-up epoch, please pay attention to [these two hyperparameters](https://github.com/RetroCirce/HTS-Audio-Transformer/blob/a6caae40149bd6667b0d898793bdeaf7c26bda47/config.py#L33-L34) in the configuration file.
+The default settings works for the full AudioSet (2.2M data samples).
+If your working dataset contains different size of samples (e.g. 100K, 1M, 10M, etc.), you might need to change a proper warm-up step or epoch.

 For the most important part:
 If you want to train/test your model on AudioSet, you need to set:
 ```